vchaindz/vcn/README.md

 vcn sign <asset>
 vcn sign docker://<image>
 ```

-By default all assets are signed private, so not much information is disclosed about the signer.
-If you want to make it public and therefore, more trusted, please use the --public switch.
+> By default all assets are signed private, so not much information is disclosed about the signer.
+If you want to make it public and therefore, more trusted, please use the `--public` flag.

 ```
 vcn sign --public <asset>